elixir-europe/BioHackathon/README.md

 ## Communications
 ### BioHackathon chat
 We have created a [Gitter community channel](https://gitter.im/bh2018paris) with a common room for all the participants (Lobby) and specific rooms per project.
-* It would be great you could use this communication channel so people from different projects and outside the BioHackathon will be able to follow the BioHackahton parallel activities.
+* It would be great you could use this communication channel so people from different projects and outside the BioHackathon will be able to follow the BioHackathon parallel activities.
 * If you want to use your own channel is fine, but then make a note inside your Gitter room so people will be able to follow.
 * Please use the Gitter channel especially during the symposium to ask and answer questions.
 ### Twitter
-The twitter hashtag for the BioHacakthon is #bh2018paris.
+The twitter hashtag for the BioHackathon is #bh2018paris.
 Feel free to use as well the @biohackathon ‏handle.
 ### Organising committee
 We will be watching the [Gitter community channel](https://gitter.im/bh2018paris) but if you have a more private question or comment for the organising committee please send an email to bh2018paris@elixir-europe.org
 ### Finding people and skills